kerberos-io/documentation/72_machinery/84_Outputs/5_script.md

     	<Script>
 	        <path type="text">/etc/opt/kerberosio/scripts/run.sh</path>
 	    </Script>

 	</ios>

 ### Path

-The frames per second of the video being recorded.
-Please note that this number is limited, and depends heavily on your hardware setup.
-You'll be receiving following warning in the systems logs, if Kerberos.io can't write the desired FPS.
-For recommend recording at 5-8FPS for a Rasberry Pi 2/3.
+The location of the script that will be executed on detection.

 ## Example